Scale Pattern Generator

 Other Options

 Start On Scale Degree — which note in your scale the pattern begins on.
-1 = first note, 2 = second, etc.
+1 = first note, 2 = second, etc. For example, starting on degree 5 in C major begins the pattern on G.

 Display Mode — switch between Note Names, Scale Degrees, and Solfège.
 The latter two are only available in Preset Scales mode.